A rank function for Fra\"{\i}ss\'{e} classes and the rank property: The Rank Property under FAP and FEP

 a contradiction. \end{proof}

-\begin{corollary} The following classes satisfy FAP and FEP, and therefore have the Rank Property: \begin{enumerate} \item Finite graphs. \item Finite directed graphs (irreflexive digraphs). \item Finite $k$-uniform hypergraphs for any $k\geq 2$, i.e., structures $(V,E)$ with $E\subseteq [V]^k$. \item Finite hypergraphs, i.e., structures $(V,E)$ with $E\subseteq [V]^{<\w}$. \item Edge-colored versions of any of the above, i.e., structures $(V,E_1,\dots,E_r)$ where the $E_i$ partition the set of related tuples into color classes. \item More generally, finite structures in any finite relational language with no additional axioms beyond irreflexivity of non-unary relations. \end{enumerate} \end{corollary}
+\begin{corollary} The following classes satisfy FAP and FEP, and therefore have the Rank Property: \begin{enumerate} \item Finite graphs. \item Finite directed graphs (irreflexive digraphs). \item Finite $k$-uniform hypergraphs for any $k\geq 2$, i.e., structures $(V,E)$ with $E\subseteq [V]^k$. $E\subseteq [V]^{<\w}$. \item Edge-colored versions of any of the above, i.e., structures $(V,E_1,\dots,E_r)$ where the $E_i$ partition the set of related tuples into color classes. \item More generally, finite structures in any finite relational language with no additional axioms beyond irreflexivity of non-unary relations. \end{enumerate} \end{corollary}

 \begin{proof} In each case, FAP holds because the free amalgam introduces no new relations between elements of distinct parts, and FEP holds because one can always add a vertex fully related to all existing elements. \end{proof}